justin-marian/router/README.md

   - Inserts a new entry with the provided IP and MAC address.
 Checks for duplicates and expands table capacity as needed.
 - **Handling Incoming ARP Packets:**
   - Upon receiving an ARP packet, the router checks its validity and type.
-    - For ARP requests, replies with router's MAC address.
+    - ARP requests, replies with router's MAC address.
-    - For ARP replies, caches sender's IP and MAC addresses or processes waiting packets for the sender's IP with resolved MAC.
+    - ARP replies, caches sender's IP and MAC addresses or processes waiting packets for the sender's IP with resolved MAC.

 ### ARP Request